-The focus of the mortality review for this report includes adults with a primary intellectual or developmental disability diagnosis who received services funded by NOW/COMP waivers during the 2018 calendar year.
-During 2018, data systems for individuals receiving waiver services were maintained separately from state-funded services, and data between these systems vary.
+The focus of the mortality review for this report includes adults with a primary IDD diagnosis who received services funded by NOW/COMP waivers during the 2019 calendar year.
+During 2019, data systems for individuals receiving waiver services were maintained separately from state-funded services, and data between these systems vary.
 This report used the NOW/COMP waiver data because it demonstrated the highest verifiable accuracy and reliability.
-A description of the chosen method and the analysis conducted in the report can be found in Appendix A. This report also includes data from the Community Mortality Review Committee (CMRC) process from a subset of the deaths that occurred within this population during 2018.
+A description of the chosen method and the analysis conducted in the report can be found in Appendix A. This report also includes data from the CMRC process from a subset of the deaths that occurred within this population during 2019.

 Several considerations are provided for reading and interpreting the findings from this report.
 Although DBHDD looked closely at other states' reports, given the differences in waiver programs, obligations of the various state agencies, and other state-specific issues, it is difficult to compare mortality rates or conclusions between states.
-DBHDD has also used caution when comparing mortality rates across unlike methods and populations.
-In writing this report, the department strongly cautions the reader to resist the inclination to draw conclusions that cannot be supported due to the limits of information available and the differences in eligibility and populations served in other studies.
+DBHDD has used caution when comparing mortality rates across unlike methods and populations.
+The department strongly cautions the reader to resist the inclination to draw conclusions that cannot be supported due to the limits of information available and the differences in eligibility and populations served in other studies.